TURTLE: A C library for an optimistic stepping through a topography: Introduction

-In HEPMC simulations, a geometry is defined as a collection of closed volumes, bounded by surfaces, and filled with various materials.
-The transport through the geometry is simulated by discrete steps following straight lines.
-Each Monte-Carlo step involves a ray tracing problem.
+In MC simulations, a geometry is defined as a collection of closed volumes, bounded by surfaces, and filled with various materials.
+The transport through the geometry is simulated by discrete steps joining interaction vertices along straight line segments.
+Each Monte~Carlo step involves a ray tracing problem.
 Ray tracing is a generic geometry problem.
 For example, it is also encountered when rendering high quality 3D scenes in computer graphics, since it allows to account for physical effects like light reflection and refraction.
-However, in a HEPMC the ray length can be drastically limited by the physics, as stochastic interactions occur with the matter of volumes.
-This leads to changes in the particle direction of propagation, requiring specific ray tracing optimisations.
+However, in a MC the ray length can be drastically limited by the physics, as interactions occur with the matter of volumes or with external electromagnetic fields.
+This leads to changes in the particle direction of propagation, at each interaction vertex, requiring specific ray tracing optimisations.
 The pseudocode~\ref{alg:transport} describes a simple transport algorithm in order to guide the following discussion.